Jacline Nyman - Vice-President, External Relations

 Jacline received an adjunct professor appointment at the Telfer School of Management, University of Ottawa in 2012 and upon her appointment as vice-president becomes associate professor.
 Formerly, as an assistant professor at Queen’s School of Business (Queen’s University), Jacline taught marketing, marketing ethics and social responsibility.
 She has ongoing research interests in marketing, corporate social responsibility, and philanthropy.
 In 2011, Jacline concluded a major research project entitled “Transformational philanthropy and networks of co-created value in Canada.”
 In 2016, she co-authored a paper, entitled “Identifying the roles of the university’s fundraiser in securing transformational gifts: Lessons from Canada”, published in Studies in Higher Education (SRHE).

-Jacline holds a Bachelor of Administration (University of Ottawa), an MBA (University of Calgary) and a doctorate in Business Administration — Marketing (Cranfield University, U.K.).
-She lives in Ottawa with her family.
+Jacline holds a Bachelor of Administration (University of Ottawa); an MBA (University of Calgary); a doctorate in Business Administration — Marketing (Cranfield University, U.K.); and, the ICD.D corporate governance designation from Rotman School of Management, University of Toronto.

 The vice-president, external relations advances the goals of the University through a diverse portfolio of activities that centre on raising the University’s profile, establishing strategic internal and external partnerships, fostering stakeholder engagement, and growing revenue to support the University in its research and teaching mission.
 The vice-president, external relations, oversees the activities of the Development Office, the Alumni Relations Office, the Communications Directorate, Language Services and Advancement Services.